pilat/vscode-importmagic/README.md

 ## Changelog
+### 0.0.8
+- Importmagic index cache feature was temporary disabled

 ### 0.0.7
 - importmagic is keeping cache between restarts
 - importmagic set_style feature has implemented
 - ctrl+alt+space trigger removed
 - "Remove unused imports" has been removed (it isn't work properly)

+## Roadmap
+- Underline and remove unused imports.
+That would be good.

 ## License